How to prepare for extreme heat this summer

-Researchers warn this trend will continue amid climate change.
-Learn about the health consequences of excessive heat.
+Researchers warn the trend toward hotter summers will continue with climate change.
+Learn about the health effects of excessive heat.

 sun and skyscape